8 - Sending Physical Letters, And Monetary Funds

 Privileged Mail Policy (Legal mail from an attorney / law office):

 TextBehind does not accept or process any legal mail (privileged mail) for the inmates.
-All legal mail, case files, supporting documents and court documents must be sent to the applicable prison facility directly by an attorney.
+All legal mail, case files, supporting documents, and court documents must be sent to the applicable prison facility directly by an attorney.
 Such mailings must be clearly marked as legal mail by the attorney.
-If any envelope is not marked as LEGAL MAIL, TextBehind will likely open and process it as regular mail and will not be held responsible for unintentionally violating any legal rights.
+If an envelope is not marked as LEGAL MAIL, TextBehind will likely open and process it as regular mail and will not be held responsible for unintentionally violating any legal rights.

 Please note that some prisons may also require the attorney to be on their approved lawyers list before their mail could be accepted as such.
-Please call the applicable prison to learn more about their legal mail specific policies before sending any mail to TextBehind.
+Please call the applicable prison to learn more about their legal mail related policies before sending any mail to TextBehind.